 Trex decking products are comprised of 95% recycled products.
 Some of the recycled materials include sawdust, reclaimed wood and plastics from household packaging such as grocery bags or plastic wrappers.
-Trex is one of the largest recycling companies in the U.S., reclaiming over 400 million pounds of wood and plastic annually.
-That’s about 140,000 plastic bags for a 500sf Trex deck.
+Trex is one of the largest recycling companies in the U.S. and it is only growing.

 Table of Contents

 - Trex Decking Cost Factors

 - How to Decrease Your Trex Decking Cost

 - Trex Deck Accessories

 - Drawbacks of Trex Decking Materials